How much does it cost to install a plunge pool in Brisbane?

 Plunge pools are typically smaller than standard swimming pools.
 They are ideal for backyards with limited space.
 They can also be installed in small sideyards or sunrooms.

-They’re available in round or rectangular shapes and usually come as precast concrete, concrete, or fibreglass.
+They’re available in round, square or rectangular shapes and usually come as precast concrete, concrete, or fibreglass.
 Depending on the size and material, the costs vary.

 Choosing plunge pools for your backyard can be a great way to get some exercise and cool off.
 You’ll definitely spend less money on maintenance and utility bills, as they can be easily cleaned with a handheld pool vacuum, use fewer chemicals and require fewer repairs.